 Some positions, particularly human resources generalists, may require previous work experience.
 Candidates can gain experience as human resources assistants, in customer service positions, or in other related jobs.

 Many professional associations that specialize in human resources offer courses intended to enhance the skills of their members, and some offer certification programs.
 For example, the Society for Human Resource Management (SHRM) offers the SHRM Certified Professional (SHRM-CP) and SHRM Senior Certified Professional (SHRM-SCP).
+In addition, the HR Certification Institute (HRCI) offers a range of certifications for varying levels of expertise.

 Although certification is usually voluntary, some employers may prefer or require it.
 Human resources generalists, in particular, can benefit from certification because it shows knowledge and professional competence across all human resources areas.